L-Jirayu/chemistry-calculator/README.md

-Mini Project for study about OOP (Object Oriented Programming) concept.
+Mini Project for study about OOP (Object Oriented Programming) concept.</br>
-And using Java Inheritance for make more understand about child and parent class in OOP concept.
+And using Java Inheritance for make more understand about child and parent class in OOP concept.</br>

-Encapsulation = private, set/get
+Encapsulation = private variable, set/get method</br>
-Inheritance = extends
+Inheritance = extends</br>
-Polymorphism = @Override
+Polymorphism = @Override</br>
 Abstraction = abstract class